Galloping Coroners: Underground years in late Hungarian communist era

 In 1975 the band recorded their first songs.
 They aroused their first public acclaim among Budapest teenagers when bandmates walked along Váci Street playing VHK on cassette recorder demonstratively.
 VHK gave the first concert at a high-school event in 1976.
 The concert was stopped after 20 minutes by event supervisor singing-teacher finding the band and the audience too excited and scandalous.
-Fans had to wait 2 years for next concert.
+Fans had to wait 2 years for the next concert.
 In 1978 the concert again was stopped because the organizers were afraid about the allegedly 'violent consequences'.
 Next 6 concerts were also interrupted by the authorities.
-In Soviet-block, Goulash-communist Hungary Galloping Coroners' ecstatic music was extremely scandalous sound vs. state controlled music scene.
-Though VHK didn't play political songs, authorities were afraid of a band that seemed to have 'subversive effect on youths'.
+In Soviet-bloc, Goulash-communist Hungary Galloping Coroners' ecstatic music was extremely scandalous sound compared to the state-controlled music scene.
+Though VHK didn't play political songs, authorities were afraid of a band that seemed to have 'subversive effect on youth'.
 VHK soon became the No.1 banned rock band and had been officially banished within Hungary for 11 years.
-Members were harassed by the police, observed by the secret agent net and not allowed to release an LP and make concerts legally.
-So in the seventies VHK had only few concerts, still the band continuously found ways to play underground concerts at various scenes.
-Vágtázó Halottkémek was helped to the stage by the fans of other bands, or there were concert-organizers taking the risk to be kicked out because of allowing them play.
-They used fake names, played as guest musicians of other bands without revelealing themselves as VHK at the concert.
-Due to this concerts and fan-made cassette recordings VHK's fame spread rapidly among youth communities in Budapest.
-By the end of 70's VHK gained countrywide reputation among youths regarded as "the wildest band in Hungary".
+Members were harassed by the police, observed by the secret agent network and not allowed to release an LP and make concerts legally.
+So in the seventies VHK had only a few concerts, still the band continuously found ways to play underground concerts at various scenes.
+Vágtázó Halottkémek was helped to the stage by the fans of other bands, or there were concert-organizers taking the risk to be kicked out because of allowing them to play.
+They used fake names, played as guest musicians of other bands without revealing themselves as VHK at the concert.
+Due to these concerts, and fan-made cassette recordings VHK's fame spread rapidly among youth communities in Budapest.
+By the end of 70's VHK gained countrywide reputation among youth regarded as "the wildest band in Hungary".
 Experimental film director Gábor Bódy recognised VHK for his 1983 film "Dog's Night Song" featuring the band and lead howler Attila Grandpierre as an actor.